geerlingguy/drupal-pi/README.md

 ## Changes required to use with Raspberry Pi model 1 B+

-*If at all possible, please use a Raspberry Pi model 2 B or 3 B, as other Pi models will be unbearably slow.*
+*If at all possible, please use a Raspberry Pi model 2 or 3 B, as other Pi models will be unbearably slow.*

 Drupal Pi is focused on the Raspberry Pi model 2 B or 3 B, as these models have 1GB RAM and 4 CPU cores, and are 4-6x faster than older-generation Pis.
 Many tasks become unbearably slow on the B+, and would be glacial other models (B, A, A+, or Zero).
 However, if you only have a model 1 B+ (with 512 MB of RAM), you can successfully use this project to install the LEMP stack and Drupal, after making the following changes to `vars/main.yml`: